hallettj/hallettj.github.com/_drafts/purely-functional-data-structures-in-javascript.markdown

 random-access operations.

 [ClojureScript][] is an alternative Clojure compiler that produces JavaScript code instead of JVM bytecode.
-From what I understand it does some bootstrapping so that the Clojure standard library can generally be compiled straight to JavaScript.
+The team behind ClojureScript has ported Clojure collections to ClojureScript implementations - which are therefore within reach of JavaScript code.

 [Mori]: http://swannodette.github.io/mori/
 [Clojure]: http://clojure.org/